Answer:

 Getting The Right Amount Of CPU Cores

-With the extensive explanation of CPU cores above and our CPU recommendations, you should be able to decide which model to choose.
+With the thorough explanation of CPU cores above and our CPU recommendations, you should be able to determine which model to select.

 If you still cannot decide how many cores you need, here are a few factors you should consider to make the whole process much easier:

-With these questions answered, you should be able to pick the right CPU for your needs.
+With these questions resolved, you should be able to choose the right CPU for your needs.